 Community Boating’s Junior Program serves everybody from total beginners to lifelong sailors.
 This guide will help new and returning JP families choose the right classes and sign up for memberships.

 Welcome to Community Boating!
 Novice sailors should start with Beginner Sailing, a two-week introductory class.
 Families of new sailors can sign up and purchase a membership in just one step at this link.
 See below for membership info and additional programming.

 My child has sailing experience, but is new to CBI

-My child was a junior member last year
+My child was a junior member before

 Welcome back!
 Returning families can purchase an all-inclusive membership, and then add the right classes by logging onto your parent account at this link.
 The appropriate class for returners might depend on your ratings, as well as previous classes taken: